syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Use edit template in foreign key column

-The Syncfusion Grid provides support for using an edit template in a foreign key column.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid provides support for using an edit template in a foreign key column.
 By default, a dropdown component is used for editing foreign key column.
 Other editable components can be rendered using the EditTemplate feature of Grid.
 The following example demonstrates the way of using edit template with ComboBox component in the foreign column.

 In the following code example, the Employee Name is a foreign key column.
 When editing, the ComboBox component is rendered instead of DropDownList.